MFB East Africa seeing people come to Christ

 While giving food to the hungry is the main thing Kapu Africa (Midwest Food Bank East Africa) does, there is a higher purpose behind it.
 The first part of our mission statement is "to share the love of Christ."
 Feeding hungry people is a step in drawing them to Christ.

-As related in a recent blog post (click here), the Kenyan people have been under a strict lockdown due to COVID-19.
+The Kenyan people have been under a strict lockdown due to COVID-19.
 This has been extended into early June.
 Residents in Nairobi's COVID-19 hotspots are not allowed to leave their neighborhoods unless on authorized business.
 This has led to mass hunger, especially in the slum areas Kapu Africa serves.

 Two churches we partner with have been given permission to distribute Tender Mercies meals and fortified porridge in controlled environments with police protection.
 People begin lining up by 5 a.m., hoping to receive enough food to feed their families for 2 days.